Post-punk: Characteristics

 Although post-punk is associated with a specific period of alternative music, the term also refers to a subgenre of rock music.
 Additionally, it has been characterized as the "ugly twin sister" of new wave music by Scott Rowley of Louder.
 Discussing the term, he said: "It describes artists inspired by punk in some way – maybe by its ability to address issues, its flouting of convention, or just by its sheer energy."
 The genre is known for its distinctive approach to rhythm, instrumentation, and atmosphere.
 While rooted in punk rock's rawness, it diverges through experimental influences and unconventional structures, absorbing elements from various global music traditions, often pushing boundaries beyond punk's simplicity.

 Simon Reynolds advocated that post-punk be conceived as "less a genre of music than a space of possibility", suggesting that "what unites all this activity is a set of open-ended imperatives: innovation; willful oddness; the willful jettisoning of all things precedented or 'rock'n'roll.
 Reynolds remarked that post-punk was "not all fractured guitars and angst-racked vocals - it could also be eccentric and ethereal".
 Although post-punk aims to defy convention, many identifiable musical traits and patterns can still be found across the genre, such as melodic basslines, angular guitars, steady drumming, and spoken singing.
+Reynolds also noted that post-punk bassists often took "a melodic role", "freeing guitarists to experiment with atmosphere and timbre—pushed beyond rock music’s aesthetic conventions".

 Writer Nicholas Lezard described the term "post-punk" as "a fusion of art and music" and "so multifarious that only the broadest use ... is possible".
 He wrote that the music of the period "was avant-garde, open to any musical possibilities that suggested themselves, united only in the sense that it was very often cerebral, concocted by brainy young men and women interested as much in disturbing the audience, or making them think, as in making a pop song".
 Artists defined punk as "an imperative to constant change" rather than a standardized template, believing that "radical content demands radical form".
 Though the music varied widely between regions and artists, post-punk has been characterised by its "conceptual assault" on rock conventions.